-- Include people with disabilities in all aspects of Jewish communal life.
+- Include individuals with intellectual and developmental disabilities (IDD) in all aspects of Jewish communal life.

-- Urge Jews to welcome people with disabilities in the community.
+- Urge Jews to welcome individuals with intellectual and developmental disabilities in the community.

-- Advocate for the rights of people with disabilities.
+- Advocate for the rights of individuals with IDD.

-- Support people with disabilities to make their own decisions about how they want to belong to their Jewish community.
+- Support individuals with intellectual and developmental disabilities to make their own decisions about how they want to belong to their Jewish community.

 Judaic Learning & Engagement